analogdevicesinc/testbenches/docs/user_guide/docs_guidelines.rst

 For class inheritance and aggregation hierarchy generation the `D2 Playground <https://play.d2lang.com/>`_ is used.
 This is helpful when changes need to be made to the hierarchy and the documentation is updated in the future.
-The hierarchy code must include the inheritance graph, and the aggregation graph if applicable.
+The hierarchy code must include the inheritance graph and, if applicable, the aggregation graph.
 All classes drawn in the graph should have a link to the documentation that explains it.
 Listing properties and methods is a nice to have, but not mandatory.
 The layout engine must be set to ELK.
-When generating the SVG files the inheritance graph and the aggregation graph must be generated separately using the tools Export SVG function.
-The class hierarchy code must be written to a txt file and must be uploaded next to SVG files.
+When generating the SVG files, the inheritance graph and the aggregation graph must be generated separately using the tool’s Export SVG function.
+The class hierarchy code must be saved as a .txt file and uploaded alongside the SVG files.